 From preserving our natural heritage for future generations and ensuring pest populations don’t get out of control, to the improved psychological and physical wellbeing of people when they are able to interact with nature – there are lots of reasons why biodiversity is important and why we should preserve it as much as possible.
 The problem is how to do it.

-Dr Dale Nimmo, an expert ecologist working at CSU, is leading a significant research project – entitled Compact cities or sprawling suburbs? – that is trying to find a way to preserve biodiversity in our cities alongside meeting the needs of the people who make cities their home.
+Dr Dale Nimmo, an expert ecologist working at Charles sturt University, is leading a significant research project – entitled Compact cities or sprawling suburbs? – that is trying to find a way to preserve biodiversity in our cities alongside meeting the needs of the people who make cities their home.

 “We know that urban areas are increasing in human density very rapidly.
 Urban locations currently house around half the world’s population.
 By 2050 they are predicted to be home to an extra 2.5 billion people across the globe.
 The proportion of people living in urban centres is particularly high in Australia – by 2050 it’s estimated that 90 per cent of Australians will live in cities and towns.